Martin Williams - Director of NIHR RDS East Midlands

 Martin has considerable expertise in grant writing, quantitative and qualitative research designs and in research management.

-Christine Keen - Information Officer
+Christine Keen - Adviser in Health Research Information

 Her roles include: